suchnsuch/Tangent/Documentation/Feedback.md

-Tangent has a [Discord Server](https://discord.gg/6VpvhUnxFe), a [Mastodon Handle](https://pkm.social/@tangentnotes), and  a [Twitter Handle](https://twitter.com/TangentNotes).
-Feel free to reach out on any platform if you have a suggestion, request, or need help.
+Tangent has a [Discord Server](https://discord.gg/6VpvhUnxFe) and a [Mastodon Handle](https://mastodon.social/@tangentnotes).
+Feel free to reach out on either platform if you have a suggestion, request, or need help.

-Tangent is developed by [Taylor Hadden](https://twitter.com/Cptn_ChillPill), and you can bug me directly on Twitter if you like.
+Tangent is developed by [Taylor Hadden](https://mastodon.social/@taylorhadden), and you can talk to me directly on Mastodon if you prefer.

 # Bug Reports
 If you encounter a bug, I'm sorry!
 I hope you haven't lost any work.
-The best way to report a bug is by [opening a new issue on GitHub](https://github.com/suchnsuch/tangent-public/issues/new); however, you can also reach out on the Discord, Mastodon, or Twitter.
+The best way to report a bug is by [opening a new issue on GitHub](https://github.com/suchnsuch/Tangent/issues/new); however, you can also reach out on the Discord or Mastodon.

 The best way I can help you fix a bug is if you can be as specific as possible.
 Any of these resources can be very helpful: